heardlyyoel/MayFuV1/README.md

   2. Enable Install from Unknown Sources to allow the installation of apps outside the Play Store.
 3. Install the APK 📦
 Once you've downloaded the APK file:
-  1. Locate the apk-debug.apk file in your Downloads folder or the folder where you saved it.
+  1. Locate the MayFu.apk file in your Downloads folder or the folder where you saved it.
   2. Tap on the file to begin the installation process.
   3. Follow the on-screen instructions to complete the installation.